September 28 - The Conquest Begins: William's Daring Invasion of England

 This Date in History

 On September 28, 1066, the shores of Pevensey Bay in Sussex, England, witnessed a sight that would change the course of history.
 Hundreds of ships appeared on the horizon, their sails billowing in the autumn breeze.
 As they drew closer, the glint of armor and weapons became visible.
 At the heart of this massive flotilla stood William, Duke of Normandy, his piercing gaze fixed on the English coastline.
-This day marked the beginning of one of the most significant military campaigns in European history: the Norman Conquest of England.
+This landing marked the opening phase of one of the most significant military campaigns in European history—the Norman Conquest of England.

 The roots of this monumental undertaking stretched back over a decade.
 England had been ruled by Edward the Confessor, a king known more for his piety than his political acumen.
 Edward, despite being married, was childless, and the question of succession loomed large over the realm.
 This uncertainty set the stage for the dramatic events unfolding on the Sussex coast.

-William of Normandy, a distant cousin of Edward, claimed that the English king had promised him the throne during a visit to Normandy in 1051.
+William of Normandy, a distant cousin of Edward, later claimed that the English king had promised him the throne during a visit to Normandy in 1051—an assertion not supported by English sources but repeated in Norman chronicles.
 William was no stranger to power struggles.
 Born in 1028 as the illegitimate son of Robert I, Duke of Normandy, he had survived a tumultuous childhood to become a formidable ruler.
-By his early twenties, he had consolidated his control over Normandy, a wealthy duchy with cultural ties to England dating back to the Viking era.
+By his early twenties, he had consolidated his control over Normandy, a powerful and militarized duchy with cultural and political ties to England dating back to the Viking era.

 The political landscape had shifted dramatically on January 5, 1066, when Edward the Confessor died.
 In the wake of his passing, the most powerful nobleman in England, Harold Godwinson, quickly had himself crowned king.
 This act not only dashed William's hopes but also set the stage for a major conflict.

 William was furious.
-He asserted that not only had Edward promised him the throne, but Harold himself had sworn an oath to support William's claim during a visit to Normandy in 1064.
-Whether this oath was given willingly or under duress remains a matter of historical debate, but for William, it provided a moral justification for his actions.
+He asserted that not only had Edward promised him the throne, but Harold himself had sworn an oath to support William’s claim during a visit to Normandy in 1064.
+Norman sources depict this oath as solemn and binding, though English accounts either dispute the episode entirely or portray it as one made under duress after Harold’s capture.
+Regardless of the circumstances, it provided William with a powerful moral and political justification for his planned invasion.

 Preparations for invasion had begun in earnest.
 William secured the support of his Norman nobles, promising them lands and titles in England.
-In a shrewd political move, he also sought the blessing of Pope Alexander II, framing his invasion as a mission to reform the English church.
-The Pope's endorsement lent legitimacy to William's cause and helped attract warriors from beyond Normandy's borders.
+In a shrewd political move, he also sought the blessing of Pope Alexander II, presenting his claim as both a defense of rightful succession and an opportunity to reform what Rome viewed as a wayward English church.
+The Pope’s rare endorsement—including a consecrated banner—lent crucial legitimacy to William’s cause and helped attract knights and soldiers from beyond Normandy’s borders.

 As William's forces landed unopposed at Pevensey, they weren't the only threat to Harold's newly acquired crown.
 Harald Hardrada, the formidable King of Norway, had also laid claim to the English throne and landed in northern England with a sizable army in early September.